ekmett/thc/GC.markdown

    next global page (circular list) up to 32 bytes of other meta-data

 This gives 256 bytes of metadata per 4k page, (1/16th overhead) in exchange for being able to use a mark-compact algorithm but without any real synchronization beyond a CAS to set a forwarding pointer, and a requirement that every local collection complete at least once per global collection.
-If we wanted to allow aging as well, we'd still hit less than 1/8th overhead.
+If we wanted to allow aging as well, we'd still hit less than 1/8th overhead, if we only allow older generations in the global heap then we have enough room to do this with about 1/12th overhead with only one extra forwarding pointer by merging the local/global/old start-bits into something with 2-bits per word.

 ## Closures